dhamya/docker-registry-cli/README.md

 # docker-registry-cli

-This is very-basic python built script that interacts with private docker registries that are setup us to use basic auth.
-The tool can list all repos, images, tag & optionall all FS layers that make an image.
-A image can be deleted& an exclude list can be provided to exlude certain images from deletion.
+This is very-basic python built script that interacts with private docker registries that are setup to use basic auth.
+The tool can list all images, tags & optionally all FS layers that make an image.
+A image can be deleted & an exclude list allows to exlude certain images from deletion.

 ## Getting Started